Payload as an alternative to Directus

 26

-Payload features a local Node API, which allows you to perform operations directly on your server, with no HTTP layer required.
+Payload features a local API, allowing developers to perform operations directly on the server, with no HTTP layer required.
 Directus's SDK relies on Axios to interact, which is significantly slower and less powerful.

 1